 PULSE!
 Rhythm and Wellness

 These workshops and facilitated talks cultivate and support positive mental, social and physical health of individuals and groups.
-Based on Kathy’s research and thesis which examines the many links between rhythm and wellbeing.
-A full offering of workshops and events for this new section coming soon!
+This new project is based on Kathy’s research and thesis which examines the many links between rhythm and wellness.
+A full offering of workshops and events (including arts retreats in Ghana!) can be found at www.pulserhythmandwellness.ca

 DRUMMING AND SINGING WITH KPANLOGO